 Turkish national costume for women reveals an enchanting narrative of heritage and grace.
 From the flowing şalvar to the regal Entari, each dress reflects tradition and elegance, mirroring the wearer’s identity and cultural heritage.

-Throughout history, Turkish women have cherished their attire as symbols of self-expression and societal roles.
+Throughout history, women in Turkey have cherished their attire as symbols of self-expression and societal roles.
 The şalvar embodies modesty and practicality, while the Entari signifies status and celebration during special occasions.

 Turkish National Costume for Men